schollz/zxcvbn/README.md

 ## todo

-- [ ] midi use a clock to decrement a duration counter for turning off notes (instead of using note_off)
+- [ ] TEST midi use a clock to decrement a duration counter for turning off notes (instead of using note_off)
 - [ ] have tli keep track of originating line and highlight it
 - [ ] use blend_mode to highlight the region being played
 - [ ] on mutes, do note off